-• On Tuesday the Chelsea Soldiers' Home received its first group of veterans back who were proactively transferred to VA facilities after testing positive for COVID-19 and are being medically cleared to return to the Soldiers' Home.
-Veterans will be cohorted and will continue to be monitored.

-- o One returning veteran received a warm sendoff from the Bedford VA. - Veteran residents' health is being monitored and retesting is being conducted for veterans on- and offsite as appropriate.
+- This week the Chelsea Soldiers' Home is receiving some veterans back who had been transferred to VA facilities after testing positive for COVID-19 and are now being medically cleared to return to the Soldiers' Home.
+As veterans return, they are being cohorted and will continue to be monitored and evaluated. - Veteran residents' health is being monitored and retesting is being conducted for veterans on- and offsite as appropriate.
 As results are received, veteran residents are being appropriately cohorted and further monitored.
-The majority of those who test positive are being proactively transferred to other facilities for further monitoring and the option of higher acuity care. - The Chelsea Soldiers' Home has been continuously reviewing and revising its infection control policy to ensure best practices throughout the facility.
-Staff have been provided PPE core competency training, the entire facility is rounded on daily for infection control quality assurance checks, all units have been provided with educational materials, and there are daily cleanings throughout the facility in addition to frequent terminal cleaning. - The Chelsea Soldiers' Home clinical command continues to respond to the COVID-19 pandemic, including regular coordinating calls with the VA Health Care System, continuously reviewing and implementing infection control policy, monitoring and enforcing staff use of personal protective equipment (PPE), and closely monitoring staff levels, supplementing as necessary with support from contracted staff. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Chelsea, Soldiers' Home in Holyoke, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - Veteran residents are communicating with their families and loved ones via video with support from the Chelsea Soldiers' Home Social Work team.
+The majority of those who test positive are being proactively transferred to other facilities for further monitoring and the option of higher acuity care. - The Chelsea Soldiers' Home has been continuously reviewing and revising its infection control policy and consulting with experts to ensure best practices throughout the facility.
+Staff have been provided PPE core competency training, the entire facility is rounded on daily for infection control quality assurance checks, all units have been provided with educational materials, and there are daily cleanings throughout the facility in addition to frequent terminal cleaning. - The Chelsea Soldiers' Home clinical command continues to respond to the COVID-19 pandemic, including regular coordinating calls with the VA Health Care System, monitoring and enforcing staff use of personal protective equipment (PPE), and closely monitoring staff levels, supplementing as necessary with support from contracted staff. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Chelsea, Soldiers' Home in Holyoke, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - Veteran residents are communicating with their families and loved ones via video with support from the Chelsea Soldiers' Home Social Work team.
 Families can request updates on their loved ones by contacting the Home at CSH@mass.gov and through phone and video conversations.
-Please note the Soldiers' Home can only share medical information about a resident with the authorized health care proxy on file. - The total numbers at the Chelsea Soldiers' Home as of Wednesday: - 30 veteran resident deaths (23 tested positive, 7 tested negative) - Today's update includes 1 veteran resident death who had tested positive and was being treated at the hospital - 24 veteran residents who have tested positive - o 198 veteran residents who have tested negative - o 53 staff tested positive
+Please note the Soldiers' Home can only share medical information about a resident with the authorized health care proxy on file. - The total numbers at the Chelsea Soldiers' Home as of Friday May 1: - 32 veteran resident deaths (25 tested positive, 7 tested negative) - Today's update includes 1 veteran resident death who had tested positive, was being treated at a hospital, and was receiving comfort measures only - o 28 veteran residents who have tested positive - o 193 veteran residents who have tested negative - 53 staff tested positive